 In connection with the sale of shares of our common stock in fiscal 2005 and 2006, we issued warrants in three different equity financings.
 The warrants included a provision that we must deliver freely tradable shares upon exercise of the warrant.
 Because there are circumstances that may not be within our control that could prevent delivery of registered shares, EITF 00-19 requires the warrants be recorded as a liability at fair value with subsequent changes in fair value recorded as a gain or loss.
 The fair value of the warrant is determined using a Black-Scholes option pricing model, and is affected by changes in inputs to that model including our stock price, expected stock price volatility and contractual term.
 To the extent that the fair value of the warrant liability increases or decreases, we record a loss or income in our statement of operations.
-The decrease in the income from change in fair value of warrants in the third fiscal quarter of 2007 compared to the same period in fiscal 2006 is due to a reduction in the fair value of warrants resulting from a decline in the expected stock price volatility and contractual life of the warrants offset by an increase in our stock price which are the primary assumptions applied to the Black-Scholes model which we have used to calculate the fair value of the warrants.
+The decrease in the income from change in fair value of warrants in the first fiscal quarter of 2008 compared to the same period in fiscal 2007 was due to a reduction in the fair value of warrants resulting from a decline in the warrant liability and a reduction in the expected stock price volatility and contractual life of the warrants which are the primary assumptions applied to the Black-Scholes model which we have used to calculate the fair value of the warrants.